Sponsored by Wholesale Warranties

 Additional Liability Coverage

-Here’s where RV insurance starts to look a lot more like homeowners insurance, in that you have to consider the potential liability of someone visiting your campsite or RV and getting injured while doing so.
-You’ll need to be crystal clear what your coverage entails.
+Here’s where RV insurance starts to look a lot more like homeowners insuranc.
+Consider the potential liability of someone visiting your campsite or RV.
+What if they got injured while doing so?
+You need to be crystal clear on your coverage.

 Full-Time RVer or Not

-It’s extremely important that you convey to your agent and understand what the ramifications of declaring yourself a full-time RVer will have on your coverage.
-You’ll want to make sure there aren’t any obscure holes in your policy and ask lots of questions.
+Convey to your agent you are a full-time RVer.
+Understand the ramifications on your coverage.
+Make sure there aren’t any obscure holes in your policy.
+Ask lots of questions.

-An RV warranty protects the RV owner against unplanned repair costs in the event that a warrantied part or mechanism fails prematurely within the warranty period.
-RV insurance protects the RV owner against RV repair or replacement in the event of an accident, as well as providing liability protection.
+An RV warranty protects the RV owner against unplanned repair costs.
+Examples include when a warrantied part or mechanism fails prematurely within the warranty period.
+RV insurance protects the RV owner against RV repair or replacement.
+What if you had an accident?
+Do you have liability protection?

 All around RV enthusiast who has been RVing for 7 years and enjoys trips with his wife and little dogs in their 43-foot diesel pusher.